mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Iron Guild Mercenaries

-Professional soldiers for hire—loyal only to the contract.
+Professional soldiers for hireâ€”loyal only to the contract.
 \column
 ## Guild Recruit
 ### Lore